Caroldm/GEOsra/README.md

 The database contains mouse, human studies for multiple assay types such as ATAC-seq, RNA-seq, Chip-seq, etc.

-then In the said future I can just search the database and pipe it to the analysis,with a lot less overhead, instead of going back and looking through everything again, categorizing the same study and samples again.
+Just search the database and pipe it to any analysis, with a lot less overhead, instead of going back and looking through everything again, categorizing the same study and samples again.

 Hopefully this would prevent or reduce this loss of time/data and speed up the process.